Edward Hatton (surveyor): Professional activity

 The work of professional surveyors developed greatly after the Great Fire and often included related and ancillary activities.
 Some taught mathematics, calling themselves "philomath", as Hatton did.
 Hatton published a book titled The Merchant's Magazine or Tradesman's Treasury (author "E. Hatton Gent".
 The work was intended as a primer in good business practice and subjects covered included arithmetic, book-keeping, trading practices and model business letters.
 Imaginary correspondents included Nicholas Needum, Lazarus Lackcash and Dives Doubledun.
 Also included were nine sample plates of penmanship relating to the rules of arithmetic.
 Later, Hatton was a subscriber to works on surveying and mathematics.

+Hatton's work was influential: his An Intire System of Arithmetic, for example, was translated into Icelandic in 1746.

 Personal life

 Hatton was most likely the "Hatton, Edward of St. Andrew, Holborn, bachelor, 29" who received a licence to marry "Sarah Mainwaring spinster, 19, daughter of Thomas Mainwaring of St. Dunstan-in-the-West, goldsmith, who consents, at St. Austin, London.
 3 Oct.
 1693".

 His family arms, pictured in the frontispiece to The Merchant's Magazine or Tradesman's Treasury, include three wheatsheaves with a chevron differenced by a mullet containing a crescent, suggesting a link with a branch of the Hatton family of Long Stanton, Cambridgeshire.